tuftsdev/cs120-rpettibone/notuber/README.txt

+NOTE: I added riders with alien faces in addition to the cars.
+You can click on any of them and a line to the nearest car will be drawn.
 NOTE: I reverted the project to pre-minimization after measuring performance!!!
 1. The project is implemented correctly.
 2. I worked alone.